 Operators have to contribute to the financing of universal service.
-To this end, every year they have to declare their turnover for the previous year after deduction of access and interconnection revenues (article L.35-3 of the CPCE) and after deduction of ε 5 million (R.20-39 of the CPCE).
-A decree is currently under discussion which would increase the amount of this deduction from ε 5 million to ε 100 million.
+To this end, every year they have to declare their turnover of the previous year after deduction of access and interconnection revenues (article L.35-3 of the CPCE) and after deduction of \notin 100 million (article R.20-39 of the CPCE).

-The use of scarce resources (frequency and numbering) is subject to individual authorisations, the number of which can be limited by the ARCEP and which can be granted through competitive procedures.
+The use of scarce resources (frequency and numbering) is subject to an individual authorisation, the number of which can be limited by the ARCEP and which can be granted through competitive procedures.